Simple fruits are those fruits in the angiosperms that develop from a single ovary of one flower.

-4. Capsule - a dry, usually dehiscent fruit which develops from a compound ovary, splitting open in multiple sutures into several seed-bearing sections or carpels, e.g. cotton, durian, kapok, castor bean, okra.
+4. Capsule – a dry, usually dehiscent fruit that develops from a compound ovary, splitting open in multiple sutures into several seed-bearing sections or carpels, e.g. cotton, durian, kapok, castor bean, okra.

-5. Caryopsis or grain- a dry, indehiscent, one-seeded fruit of the grass family which develops from a simple ovary, with a pericarp that is fused to the seed coat and not separable from it, e.g. rice, corn kernel, wheat, millet, sorghum.
+5. Caryopsis or grain – a dry, indehiscent, one-seeded fruit of the grass family that develops from a simple ovary, with a pericarp that is fused to the seed coat and not separable from it, e.g. rice, corn kernel, wheat, millet, sorghum.

 7. Follicle – a dry, dehiscent fruit derived from a simple ovary, usually splitting open at one side when mature. (e.g. magnolia (Magnolia), peony (Paeonia), and milkweed (Asclepias).

 8. Hesperidium – a special type of berry with a leathery rind and is segmented, typical of the citrus family.